 - In Yin Yang Yo!, the two main leads are girl and boy versions of each other.
 Yin is the overly girlish girl who likes ponies and anything pink and naturally is the more studious, mature, and level-headed of the two.
 Yang is a crass, crude-humor spouting blue bunny who likes boyish things like monster trucks, mindless video games, fighting anything that moves, and not studying.
 Also, Yang is more likely to receive physical slapstick.
 Once again, the three shows share writers and directors, it is not much of a surprise.
 Subverted later on when Yin herself is more prone to the dark side because she loves bad boys and that Yang shows that he's more competent and talented than he looks because he prefers to hide it so he can get away with his Book Dumb status.
 Fridge Brilliance since Yin is the name of darkness while Yang is the name of light.

-- An Animated Adaptation of The Little Rascals in the early 1980s has Buckwheat going from Bad Stereotype to an example of this trope.
-He is now the group's resident Gadgeteer Genius who can build anything from junkyard parts.
+- An Animated Adaptation of The Little Rascals in the early 1980s has Buckwheat going from Bad Stereotype to the group's resident Gadgeteer Genius who can build anything from junkyard parts.
 His speech impediment, of course, is no more.

 - Robot Chicken: